 Marvin Dozier

-Marvin is a partner in KPMG LLP’s (KPMG) Internal Audit and Enterprise Risk practice in Silicon Valley.
+Marvin retired as a partner in KPMG LLP’s (KPMG) Internal Audit and Enterprise Risk practice in Silicon Valley.
 He has more than 30 years of financial and Internal Audit experience in life sciences, technology, automotive, professional services, and manufacturing industries.
 Marvin has extensive experience delivering audit and risk advisory services.
 He has experience leading large multidisciplinary engagements where he has personally overseen internal audit, Sarbanes-Oxley Advisory Services domestically and internationally.
+He leads KPMG’s African Ancestry Network for employees in the Silicon and San Francisco Business Units.
+In addition, Marvin is a national Instructor for KPMG and has taught classes on numerous technical topics.
+Marvin is happily married, and he and his wife Robin are the proud parents of a fourteen-year-old son.
+In his spare time Marvin enjoys traveling with his family, trying new restaurants, and cheering for the Golden State Warriors.

 Saron Ephraim